Abstract submission deadline: 24 January 2025

 • Engagement & Growth focuses on building essential career skills for your professional develoment as a microbiologist, covering topics from career pathways and funding to science communication and entrepreneurship.

-Explore the suggested areas of each track in more detail below.
+Explore the suggested areas of each topic in more detail below.

 • 1) Microbial Dynamics in a Changing World: Explores the bidirectional impacts between microbial communities and environmental changes, including climate change, urbanisation, and pollution.